Verification Process and GPAs

 VERIFYING YOUR COURSE HISTORY

 After PharmCAS receives ALL of your official U.S. transcripts as well as your e-submitted application and payment, the Service conducts a course-by-course verification process.
-Verification refers to the matching of courses on your official transcripts with the courses you entered on the “Coursework” section of your PharmCAS application.
+Verification refers to the matching of courses on your official transcripts with the courses you entered on the “Transcript Entry” section of your PharmCAS application.
 PharmCAS will check the course information you reported on your application against your official transcripts, and will report any discrepancies to your selected Pharm.D. programs.

 REPORT ALL OF YOUR COURSES EVEN IF THEY ARE NOT A PHARM.D.
 PROGRAM PREREQUISITE!